Dalt0nik/fp-2023/README.md

  - You do not create new tables in this task, so "CREATE" statements is not needed.
 You can ship a prepopulated "db" directory with all metada (table names, column names, column types) in data files.
  - You have to implement query execution business logics in DSL based on Free Monad.
 You have to implement two interpreters: a) "production" one, which reads files from file system and b) "test" one which you use in tests and keeps all data in memory.
  - Reuse Lib1 and Lib2 as much as you can.

+ # Task 4

+ We have to intoroduce two more executables to the project: 'fp2023-sql-server' and 'fp2023-sql-client'.
+ The client must be very thin: in just sends SQL statements to the server and renders dataframes which were returned with a response.

+ ### Requirements:
+ - You have to support "CREATE TABLE" and "DROP TABLE" statements (a way to define and delete a table)
+ - a) Primary keys and foreign keys must be supported (declared within CREATE TABLE statement), this means updates/deletes/inserts must check if referenced value exists OR b) ORDER BY (multiple columns, ASC/DESC) must be supported.
+You choose which to implement: (a) or (b)
+ - SQL statement parser must be implemented as State+EitherT monad
+ - Server keep all data in memory in a thread safe manner, and the data is periodically (e.g. once per second) saved to files (in the same format as in Task 3) so data survives server restarts.
+The data must be read from disk on server startup.
+ - Http must be used as communication transport layer (the server is http (web-)server, the client in a http client).
+You must use existing libraries for that.
+ - Data used for client-server communication must not be raw, json or yaml must be used: if json is used to store data in files then yaml must be used to serialize/deserialize request/response data (and vice-versa).
+Existing libraries must be used.
+This also means that rendering of dataframe is client's responsibility, server just encodes the datafames into some yaml/json based format.
+ - Reuse Lib1, Lib2 and Lib3 as much as you can.
+ - Port number can be hardcoded.